JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 You can also use `sudo apt-get install texlive-full` for an overloaded full texlive distribution, but this will take a lot of disk space.

-Regarding editors I would suggest you to use `TeXStudio` or `emacs` (I personally use the latter, but the learning curve can be really steep).
+Regarding editors I would suggest you to use [TexStudio](https://www.texstudio.org/) or [emacs](https://www.gnu.org/software/emacs/).
+I personally use the latter, with the [Doom emacs configuration](https://github.com/doomemacs/doomemacs), but the learning curve can be really steep, so that [TexStudio](https://www.texstudio.org/) is, IMHO, a safer bet.

 #### Notes on Windows installation